 This chart gives you a quick visual of how permanent life insurance stacks up against term life insurance paired with investment, when it comes to growth and returns.

-If you have to pay a portion of the costs, group life insurance is still worth looking into for some extra coverage.
-But remember that these voluntary life insurance policies usually only pay out the equivalent of about 1-3x your annual salary - likely not even enough to pay off your remaining mortgage.
+An employee (or group) life insurance policy might be worth it for you.
+But remember that these voluntary life insurance policies usually only pay out the equivalent of about 1-2x your annual salary; likely not even enough to pay off your remaining mortgage.
 And if you leave your job, your coverage ends.

 A term life insurance policy, which can cover your mortgage, debts, and your family’s current and future expenses, is a better bet.